Isleños: Canarians in Mexico and Central America

 Descendants of Canary Islanders are a small community in Mexico, but their presence is notable especially in the business world and in the tourism industry.
-A few Canarian families emigrated to Mexico in the 17th century (as in the case of the Azuaje families).
-In the 18th century, when the Spanish crown encouraged Canarian emigration to the Americas through the Tributo de sangre (Blood Tribute), many of them settled in Yucatán, where by the 18th century they controlled the trade network that distributed goods throughout the peninsula; their descendants are still counted among the most influential families of direct Spanish descent in Mexico.
+A few Canarian families migrated to Mexico in the 17th century (as in the case of the Azuaje families).
+In the 18th century, when the Spanish crown encouraged Canarian immigration to the Americas through the Tributo de sangre (Blood Tribute), many of them settled in Yucatán, where by the 18th century they controlled the trade network that distributed goods throughout the peninsula; their descendants are still counted among the most influential families of direct Spanish descent in Mexico.
 During the 20th century, another group of Canarians settled in Mexico in the early 1930s, and as with Galician and other Spanish immigrants of the time, there were high rates of illiteracy and impoverishment among them, but they adapted relatively quickly.
 While the Spanish Civil War was still being fought in Spain, the prominent Canarian intellectual Agustin Millares Carlo from Las Palmas became an expatriate in Mexico in 1938.
 University professor Jorge Hernández Millares, who did important work in the subject of geography, went into exile in Mexico after the war.

 Two Spanish expeditions to Panama were led by Canarians.
 The first was organized by Pedrarias Dávila, who recruited fifty good swimmers from Gomera to dive for pearls in 1514.
 The men, however, were dispersed when they came ashore.
 Another expedition was led in 1519 by López de Sosa, who was appointed by the Spanish government to replace Dávila and recruited 200 of his neighbors on Gran Canaria to participate in the conquest of Central America.

 In 1534, Bartolomé García Muxica, founder of Nombre de Dios, Panama, brought a group of Canary Islanders to the country.
-These were among the few Canarians who emigrated to Panama in that century.
+These were among the few Canarians who immigrated to Panama in that century.

 In 1787, 306 Canarians arrived on the Mosquito Coast of Honduras.
 The plan for populating the area failed, however, because of the hostility they encountered from the Zambos and the Miskito Indians, as well as the general unhealthiness of the area.
 They were able to successfully establish themselves near the Honduran port of Trujillo, where they could farm the surrounding lands, and in the highlands where they founded the town of Macuelizo in 1788.

-In 1884, over 8,000 Canarians emigrated to a small town in Costa Rica when the country invited Canarian immigration to populate the uninhabited town (some Canarians had already settled in Costa Rica, beginning in the 16th century).
+In 1884, over 8,000 Canarians immigrated to a small town in Costa Rica when the country invited Canarian immigration to populate the uninhabited town (some Canarians had already settled in Costa Rica, beginning in the 16th century).
 A Canarian from Lanzarote island, Jose Martinez, was among the first Spanish settlers to arrive in Costa Rica in the 16th century.